Lady Hester Stanhope: Journey to the Near and Middle East

 En route to Cairo, the ship encountered a storm and was shipwrecked on Rhodes.
 With all their possessions gone, the party borrowed Turkish clothing.
 Stanhope refused to wear a veil, choosing the garb of a Turkish male: robe, turban and slippers.
 When a British frigate took them to Cairo, she continued to wear clothing which was extremely unorthodox for an English woman: she bought a purple velvet robe, embroidered trousers, waistcoat, jacket, saddle and sabre.
 In this costume she went to greet the Pasha.
 From Cairo she continued her travels, and over a period of two years she visited Gibraltar, Malta, the Ionian Islands, the Peloponnese, Athens, Constantinople, Rhodes, Egypt, Palestine, Lebanon and Syria.
 She refused to wear a veil even in Damascus.
 In Jerusalem, the Church of the Holy Sepulchre was cleared of visitors and reopened in her honour.

 Learning from fortune-tellers that her destiny was to become the bride of a new messiah, she made matrimonial overtures to Ibn Saud, chief of the Wahhabi Arabs and leader of the First Saudi State.
 She decided to visit the city of Palmyra, even though the route went through a desert with potentially hostile Bedouins.
 She dressed as a Bedouin and took with her a caravan of 22 camels to carry her baggage.
 Emir Mahannah el Fadel received her and she became known as "Queen Hester."

 Archaeological expedition

 According to Charles Meryon, she came into possession of a medieval Italian manuscript copied from the records of a monastery somewhere in Syria.
 According to this document, a great treasure was hidden under the ruins of a mosque at the port city of Tel Ashkelon which had been lying in ruins for 600 years.
 In 1815, on the strength of this map, she travelled to the ruins of Ashkelon on the Mediterranean coast north of Gaza, and persuaded the Ottoman authorities to allow her to excavate the site.
 The governor of Jaffa, Muhammad Abu Nabbut was ordered to accompany her.
 This resulted in the first archaeological excavation in Palestine.

-[Lady Stanhope] and Meryon correctly analyzed the history of the structure in Ashkelon before methods of modern archaeological analyses were known or used.